isomerpages/moe-northshorepri/_information/Canteen.md

 (c)	Make responsible decisions for yourself, your family and society; and (d)	Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

+You may click here for more information on MOE Sexuality Education.

 ![](/images/CCE_P5_Sexuality_education_logo3.jpg)